File structures (malcat.struct)

 Accessing structures

-- class bindings.FileStructure
+- class malcat.FileStructure

 This class contains all structures identified by the File parsers.
 Note that all addresses used in this class are effective addresses.
 See Addressing in Malcat for more details.